Competition

 (4) If a breach of duty

-mentioned in paragraph (1) is committed by a commercial entity with the
+mentioned in paragraph (1) is committed by an undertaking with the consent

-consent or connivance of, or is attributable to neglect on the part of an
+or connivance of, or is attributable to neglect on the part of an officer of the

-officer of the entity, that officer is also liable in the same manner as the
+undertaking, that officer is also liable in the same manner as the undertaking

 (5) The Authority or an